Leafwing-Studios/leafwing-website/content/blog/triage-by-controversy/index.md

 It's not just about the hours saved: latency in reviews is one of the biggest causes of dead PRs and contributor burnout.

 Next, the act of reviewing helps build skills and confidence in the *reviewers*.
-As you read more code, ask questions and critically analyze how things are done, your skills and familiarity with the code base grow rapidly.
+As you read more code, ask questions and critically analyze how things are done, your skills and familiarity with the codebase grow rapidly.
 That's how I learned most of what I know about Rust!

 Finally: this process builds a sense of shared ownership.